Staff Profiles

 NE1 7RU, UK

-Aged 16, I mistakenly embarked on a 5-year technician apprenticeship in a Dickensian crane works in Leeds.
-Two decades later I completed a BSc Archaeology degree at Bradford, worked around the circuit for a while, and then in the mid-noughties did an MA and PhD at York focused on the social contexts of late prehistoric and Roman landscape change.
-A late-flowering but interesting archaeological career has taken me to many parts of the British Isles, also to Germany and, for the last fourteen years, to Hong Kong (HK).
-As a licensed archaeologist in HK, I directed field research on a diversity of site types and periods, published some site reports and co-authored a book on HK archaeology (in English and Chinese), and also ran my own heritage consultancy and editing firm.
-I also spent the last 10 years teaching archaeology and landscape studies in the Department of Anthropology at the Chinese University of HK.
-Beyond work, I enjoy listening to rock music, reading, hiking, birdwatching, playing cricket for Stocksfield CC, listening to cricket on TMS, and following the ups and downs of LUFC.
+Following a BSc Archaeology degree at Bradford, during which I focused on the application of remote sensing technologies and integrated site/landscape assessment, I worked around the circuit for a while, and then in the mid-noughties did an MA and PhD at York focused on the social contexts of late prehistoric and Roman landscape change.
+A late-flowering but interesting archaeological career has taken me to many parts of the British Isles, also to Germany and, between 2007 and 2021, to Hong Kong (HK).
+As a licensed archaeologist in HK, I directed field research on a diversity of site types and periods, published various site reports and papers, and co-authored a book on HK archaeology (in English and Chinese).
+Between 2011 and 2021, I taught archaeology and landscape studies in the Department of Anthropology at the Chinese University of HK, and for the final 6 years in HK, I also ran a successful heritage consultancy and editing firm, specialising in the editing of heritage-archaeological content for the HK Antiquities and Monuments Office website, exhibitions and reports.
+In 2021 I returned to the UK to complete a Marie Skłodowska-Curie Fellowship in the McCord Centre for Landscape at Newcastle University, which was focused on mapping and characterising for the first time HK's upland historic landscapes.
+Since September 2024, I have worked as the Landscape Analyst on the Hadrian's Wall Pilot for the Climate Change & UNESCO Heritage Project.
+Beyond work, I enjoy hiking, birdwatching, reading, opening the bowling for Stocksfield Cricket Club, and following the ups and downs of Leeds United.

-My undergraduate and postgraduate teaching over the last decade in Hong Kong included courses on:
+My decade of undergraduate and postgraduate teaching at the Chinese University of Hong Kong included courses on:

 - Archaeological Field Methods